Fractional CTO cost in 2026: real pricing

 The cost pays back through three mechanisms in most engagements.

 Prevented mistakes.
 The wrong architecture decision in month three can cost £50k to £200k to fix in month eighteen.
 A fractional CTO prevents that decision from being made incorrectly.
-This is the hardest to quantify and the most valuable.
+This is the hardest to quantify and the most valuable, because the cost you avoid never appears on a report.
+You only see it when you watch another business hit the wall you stepped around.

 Frequently asked questions